Materials Research Foundations / MRF

 Volume 13: Innovation in Smart Materials and Structural Health Monitoring for Composite Applications

-Structural health monitoring (SHM) is an automated approach to determine any changes in the integrity of mechanical system.
+Structural health monitoring (SHM) is an automated approach to determine any changes in the integrity of mechanical systems.
 The SHM system gives information in real time and online.
-Hence it provides advantages in damage detection, damage localization, damage assessment, and life prediction as well compare to Non-destructive test (NDT) which is conducted offline.
+It is thus very useful in damage detection, damage localization, damage assessment, and life prediction.

 Volume 12: Recent Advances in Energy Storage Materials and Devices